darwinhc/bisslog-docs/README.md

-Implementation of the application business rules (use cases) layer in the clean architecture for backend applications (clnbusinesslog)
+Implementation of the application business rules (use cases) layer in the clean architecture for backend applications (bisslog)
 ================

 It is to create functionalities in the backend, without dependencies and